About Study Abroad in Denmark

 Live with a Danish family and immerse yourself in Danish family life.
 This housing option is the most popular option at DIS and provides you with an excellent perspective of Danish culture, as well as a built-in support network.

 Danish universities do not have campuses with university housing, so independent kollegiums house students from several educational institutions in Copenhagen, making it a great way to meet a variety of students from many backgrounds.
-Choose from a kollegium with a shared kitchen for the floor or apartment-style housing with a kitchenette in each unit.
+Choose from a kollegium with a shared kitchen or apartment-style housing with a kitchenette in each unit.

 Imagine living on the rural campus of a small liberal arts college with a population of about 80 students, and you will begin to understand life at a Folkehøjskole, a unique Danish learning and living tradition dating back 150 years.

-Danish and international students live at the school and participate in a wide spectrum of courses and extracurricular activities that are not graded but meant to give resident students an "education for life."
+Danish and international students live at the school and participate in a wide spectrum of courses and extracurricular activities that are not graded but meant to give you an "education for life."
 While you will not participate in all aspects of the Folkehøjskole’s courses and activities, you will get a taste for this special living environment and enjoy this truly unique Danish experience.

 The Folkehøjskole option is known for its great social environment, with lots of planned events and daily meals, where all students eat together.